-UPDATE: Valarm is Industrial IoT.
-Below is info from our legacy Android app.
-For your business, government agency, or other organization’s CO2 monitoring needs, we highly recommend you use our CO2 Air Quality Monitoring Package available at shop.valarm.net since dedicated sensor hubs are a lot more reliable and ready available!
+UPDATE: Below there is some info from our legacy Android app.
+For your business, government agency, or other organization’s CO2 monitoring needs, we recommend you use our CO2 Air Quality Monitoring Package available at shop.valarm.net since dedicated sensor hubs are quite reliable and flexible.

 Does your organization need to remotely monitor air quality?

 Your organization can easily + effectively monitor particulate matter, like PM1, PM2.5, PM10, as well as specific gases like O3 / Ozone, NO2 / Nitrogen Dioxide, H2S / Hydrogen Sulfide, SO2 / Sulfur Dioxide, NOx / other Nitrogen Dioxides, CH4 / Methane, and any other gases and air quality factors you need to measure.

-Have a look at our Industrial IoT Customer Stories page for more on how these sensor solutions are used by businesses and organizations in over 45 countries around the world to monitor things like:
+Have a look at our Industrial IoT Applications and Customer Stories page for more on how these sensor solutions are used by businesses and organizations in over 45 countries around the world to monitor things like:

 - Water Wells, Flow Meters, Water Usage, Groundwater Aquifer Health, Recharge Rate, Water Levels